SCK22/helper_functions_sck/README.md

 Did you notice the number of lines of code that are duplicated across your analyses?

-### This is a collection of functions that be used for analysis and model building.
+### This is a collection of functions that can be used for analysis and model building.
 It follows the convention of creating an object instance of the class HelperFunctionsML, upon which we can apply a set of functions/actions.
-Every action on the dataset is applied `inplace` , i.e the changed/updated dataset is updated and this new dataset is used for the next function call that is applied. or simply put, the class treats the dataset as a shared variable across various functions.
+Almost every action on the dataset is applied `inplace` , i.e the changed/updated dataset is updated and this new dataset is used for the next function call that is applied. or simply put, the class treats the dataset as a shared variable across various functions.
+Allowing for a cleaner code.
 #### To convert the dataset into a HelperFunctionsML object:

 ```